 According to the American Cancer Society, all sunscreen products protect against UVB rays, which are the main cause of sunburn and skin cancers.
-But UVA rays is what causes premature aging, as well as skin cancer.
+But UVA rays is what causes premature ageing, as well as skin cancer.

 When it comes to what factor to go for, it's highly recommended to go for 30 or higher.
 This is the level of protection you get and as you go up the scale, the more protection you get.